KB User's Guide - General Info - How to Create Accessible Documents

 Good color contrast ensures that those with visual disabilities can use your pages.
 There are two standards for color contrast, AA (4.5:1) and AAA (7:1). you should target AA but AAA is nice to have.
 You can use a color picker browser extension and then check color combinations for compliance with the WebAIM contrast checker.

-Is too descriptive, contains extraneous text (image of meaning can be conveyed in fewer words)
+Reason: Is too descriptive, contains extraneous text (image of meaning can be conveyed in fewer words)

 Bad alt text: computer coffee iced shop cold drink earbuds phone

-Keyword stuffing instead of describing the image
+Reason: Uses "keyword stuffing" instead of describing the image

 Videos should not autoplay when embedded, so that they do not confuse and annoy users visiting your webpage.
 Subtitles or a transcript should also be included whenever possible so those with hearing disabilities can access your content.